publication

 Carbon offsetting, contribution, insetting: under ESRS E1, every external climate investment is now subject to formal audit.
 Most sustainability teams discover the gap between what they declared and what they can actually prove during the audit, not before.

-We mapped what auditors systematically look for, in the order they ask, and the documentation traps that turn a routine review into a greenwashing flag.
-11 pages, built from real CSRD audit observations.
+We mapped what auditors systematically look for, in the order they ask, and built from real CSRD audit observations.

 Why CSRD turned climate reporting into a forensic exercise